LPS is addressing some of the most challenging issues in urban education – and finding solutions.

 Ellen DiGiacomo, Director of Technology

-Lauren Klaffky, Director of Institutional and Professional Development
+Lauren Klaffky, Director of Instruction and Professional Development

-Amy Epstein, Director of Data, Assesment & Intervention
+Amy Epstein, Director of Data, Assessment & Intervention

 Ms. Epstein is the Director of Data, Assessment and Intervention for Leadership Public Schools.
 Amy has worked as an administrator and consultant with many school districts, schools, foundations, and other non-profit organizations to advance evidence-based dialogue and decision-making.
 Prior to joining LPS, Ms. Epstein worked for 8 years with the OaklandUnifiedSchool District, serving as Data Systems Designer, Coordinator of Data Analysis and Support and Manager of Performance Culture.
 She began developing her data-related skills “on the job” while serving as a school-based social worker and center director from 1992-1998.
 Areas of expertise include data systems, assessment of student learning, inquiry processes and tools, stakeholder surveys, and program evaluation.
 She holds a B.A. from WesleyanUniversity and a Master’s in Social Work degree from San Francisco State University.